DBST was given the EPR Partnership Leadership Award by the DENR

 We commit ourselves to the formation of priests, consecrated persons, and the laity to be educators in the faith of the young and of families in response to the challenges of the New Evangelization.

-Fidelity to the magisterium
+Fidelity to the Church Magisterium

 Salesian Spirituality